 - Preheat oven to 325° F

-- For Crust: Pour the nuts into a food processor and using the pulse option, chop nuts until they look like a coarse sand.
+- For Crust: Pour the nuts into a food processor and using the pulse option, chop nuts until they are the size you prefer for nut crusts (anywhere from coarse sand texture to grains of rice texture).
 Pulsing instead of a continuous speed will allow a more uniform chop.
-Pour chopped nuts into a bowl and stir in melted butter, ginger, salt and sugar.
-Use your hands to thoroughly mix ingredients.
-It should clump together when squeezed into a ball.
+Pour chopped nuts into a bowl and stir in melted butter, ginger, salt and 2 Tbsp sugar substitute.
+Mix everything together thoroughly.
+Use your hands and squeeze together a small amount.
+It should stay clumped together when squeezed into a ball.